IMBMicroscopy/WiFi_Incubation_Monitor/README.md

 - **Each device will record the conditions for ONE incubator**
 - **An Adafruit IO account is required for logging of incubation conditions over time to the online dashboard**
   -  https://accounts.adafruit.com/users/sign_in
+  -  You will then need the Username and Active Key values to load into the ESP32 device to enable data streaming.
   -  **This must be done before configuring the hardware below**

 **Required hardware:**